 You can recruit participants in a bunch of different ways, and how you do so will depend on a few different factors.
 If you have access to a pool of participants (like employees if you’re working on an internal product, or your customer mailing list) then sending them an email invitation, along with an incentive or chance to win a prize, can be a useful way to get responses.
 Similarly, you could invite people via your social media channels or add banners to your website.

 Keep in mind that if people don’t receive an incentive or are not obligated to participate, you’ll need to invite a whole lot more people than your minimum required.

 You can also make use of high-quality recruitment panels, which can be effective if you want fast, pain-free options with minimal effort.
-You can recruit participants from quite specific demographics, and be confident that the participants will take your survey seriously (they are getting paid, after all).
+You can recruit participants from quite specific demographics, and be confident that the participants will take your study seriously (they are getting paid, after all).

 After you’ve launched your tree test, you’ll be given the option to recruit participants via our integrated panel from within your Optimal Workshop account.
 You’ll then enter in your required demographics and be presented with a quote based on the types of participants and the complexity of your study.
 After hitting Go, you can sit back and watch the results come in while you get on with other work.

 Tree testing is a new concept and activity for many people, which makes the clarity of your instructions particularly important.
 Treejack comes with default instructions that we’ve found are easy for people to understand, and you can tailor them to suit your own participants or the particular features of your tree test.
 You can do the same thing with the text you write in your invitation email, your tweet, and your facebook post.

 Managing participant expectations will reduce abandonment rates because people will know what they’re in for before accepting.
 If you say an activity will take 5 minutes at the most, people will take that quite literally.
 Offering an incentive is a good way to let your participants know how much you value their contribution, as well as ensuring they are committed to complete the whole activity.